-Moreover, Intel's confirmation that its 14-nanometer Kaby Lake processors won't come out until the tail-end of 2016, alongside a new HP laptops and a new Dell Ultrabook.
-Given Microsoft's history with Surface Pro launches, it wouldn't be out of character for Redmond to push back the hardware a few months, allotting itself time to get comfortable with the Kaby Lake architecture.
+Moreover, with Intel’s Kaby Lake processors having just shipped, it wouldn't be out of character for Redmond to push back the hardware a few extra months, allotting itself time to get comfortable with the new architecture.

 Surface Pro 5 price